 In this series of Ngā Tāngata Taumata Rau – Aotearoa, Mere McLean, Stephanie Tibble & Maria Huata unravel wonderful characters, anecdotes and Māori practices.
+Available On Demand.

 Maria is a descendant of Apakura of Waikato Maniapoto, Pahauwera, Hori Hawea Ringahora of Kahungunu, Karuwai Porourangi and Whakaue of Te Arawa.
 Her mother is also of Czech ancestry and her father carries German whakapapa.

 Maria’s number one motivation in life is whanau and their well-being.
 She considers taking care of her six tamariki who range from 18yrs-7yrs as her most important job, calling and blessing.
 She is absolutely passionate about te reo Māori me ōnā tikanga, kapa haka and education and all these things are the ultimate foundation that governs and guides her and her children and also all of her siblings, nieces and nephews, a value which has been instilled in and passed on to us by my mother, Dr Te Rita Papesch.